The spaces of rational curves on del Pezzo threefolds of degree one: Rational curves of higher degree

 Finally we prove Theorem~\ref{theo:main} using inductive arguments on $d$:

 \begin{proof}[Proof of Theorem~\ref{theo:main}] The following proof is taken from \cite[Theorem 7,9]{LT19}.
+We include it for completeness of the paper.
 Let $\cN_d$ be the component generically parametrizing degree $d$ covers from $\mathbb P^1$ to lines.
 It is clear that $\cN_d$ is irreducible.
-By counting the dimension, we see that multiple covers of curves cannot form a component of $\overline M_{0, 0}(X)$ unless the curves are $H$-lines.
+By counting dimensions, we see that multiple covers of curves cannot form a component of $\overline M_{0, 0}(X)$ unless the curves are $H$-lines.

-Let $M$ be a dominant component of $\overline M_{0, 0}(X, d)$ generically parametrizing birational stable maps and we claim that for a general point $x\in X$ the fiber $\mathrm{ev}^{-1}(x)\cap M$ is irreducible.
+Let $M$ be a dominant component of $\overline M_{0, 0}(X, d)$ generically parametrizing birational stable maps.
+We claim that for a general point $x\in X$ the fiber $\mathrm{ev}^{-1}(x)\cap M$ is irreducible.
 Indeed, if not, then it follows from Theorem~\ref{2para} that a general stable map parametrized by $M$ is a multiple cover of a $H$-line, a contradiction with our construction.

 We will prove our theorem by induction on $d$.
 When $d=2$, by Theorem \ref{d=2} the dominant component $M$ generically parametrizing birational stable maps is unique.
 When $d>2$, we assume the assertion for $2\leq d'<d$.
 By gluing free curves of lower degree, there exists a component $M\subset \overline M_{0, 0}(X, d)$ such that $M\ne\cN_d$.
 Then by Corollary \ref{non-empty} any general member $(C, f)$ of $M$ is a birational stable map from an irreducible curve.
 On the other hand, by Movable Bend and Break (Theorem~\ref{mbb}), $M$ contains a chain of free curves of $H$-degree at most 2 and, by Theorem \ref{d=2}, each component of the parameter space of $H$-conics contains a chain of free $H$-lines.
 We see that $M$ contains a chain $(C, f)$ of free $H$-lines of length $d$ from \cite[Lemma 5.9]{LT19}.
 Then $(C, f)$ is a smooth point in $\overline M_{0, 0}(X)$.
 Furthermore if the image of $(C, f)$ is irreducible, then $(C, f)$ is contained in $\cN_d$.
 This implies $M=\cN_d$, a contradiction.